simon-gunacker/timetracker/README.md

 ## Dependencies And Requirements
 It requires `python3` and `linux`.
+Furthermore, one has to have `mysql` and `mysql-config`.
+To install it, invoke `sudo apt-get install python3-dev libmysqlclient-dev`.
+Afterwards, you can install `mysqlclient` using `sudo pip3 install mysqlclient`.
+Finally, you have to copy `settings.cfg.default` to `settings.cfg` and set all your db configurations

 ## Current State Of Development
 To run timetracker, simply invoke `.src/tt.py` from your commandline. *timetracker* supports the options listed below.
 Note that timetracker supports autocompletion and history for all commands.